 Is Embeddable better suited for SaaS products than Sigma?

-Embeddable is generally better suited for SaaS products where analytics are part of the core product experience.
-Its native embedding, full UI control, and SaaS-ready multi-tenancy align more closely with customer-facing use cases.
+Yes.
+Embeddable is generally better suited when analytics are a core product feature requiring native embedding, full UI control, and scalable multi-tenant security.

 What is the main difference between Embeddable and Sigma?